Esri/arcgis-maps-sdk-java-samples/geometry/cut-geometry/README.md

 ## How to use the sample

 Click the "Cut" button to cut the polygon with the polyline and see the resulting parts (shaded in different colors).
+Click the "Reset" button to remove the separate parts.

 ## How it works